ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 If you want to train your own model, please refer to the oirginal domain adaptive model work, more detailed steps can be found in their [github](https://github.com/seqcode/cross-species-domain-adaptation).

+## Datasets

+Datasets are used in "Evolutionary sequence divergence predicts functional changes to TF binding in enhancer turnover" section.

+There are two sets of datasets.
+- human-specific enhancers and their matched non-enhancer counterpart in mouse
+- mouse-specific enhancers and their matched non-enhancer counterpart in human

+You can find the files in the data folder.

 ## Analysis Scripts

 A few scripts we created to do model prediction and further analysis can be found in the analysis folder.
 All scripts are modified on [original github], so please "git clone https://github.com/seqcode/cross-species-domain-adaptation.git" first.

--  :do prediction and save predicted values in *.ipynb
+- model_predict: do model prediction and save predicted values in *.npy.
--  :draw piechart and Fisher's exact Test
--
+- piechart.ipynb: draw piechart for bind prediction for human/mouse datasets respectively.
+- roc_plot.ipynb: ROC curve of our trained models.